• Gluten-Free Recipes

 Instructions

 • Add ice to a tall glass.
-Pour in the gin, then stir in the rhubarb syrup and the tonic.
-Stir to combine.
-Garnish with a lime wedge and serve.
+Pour in the 2 teaspoons rhubarb syrup, then stir in the2 ounces gin and 6 ounces tonic.
+Garnish with a lime wedge if using, and serve.

 Nutrition